Borough of Queenscliffe

-The Borough is governed and administered by the Queenscliffe Borough Council; its seat of local government and administrative centre is located at the council headquarters in Queenscliff.
-The Borough is named after the main settlement located in the centre of the LGA, that is Queenscliff, which is also the LGA's most populous urban centre with a population of 1,315.
+The borough is governed and administered by the Queenscliffe Borough Council; its seat of local government and administrative centre is located at the council headquarters in Queenscliff.
+The borough is named after the main settlement located in the centre of the LGA, that is Queenscliff, which is also the LGA's most populous urban centre with a population of 1,315.

 History

 The Borough of Queenscliffe was established on 12 May 1863.
 Queenscliff was first and foremost built for government purposes, providing postal, customs, health and telegraph services, lighthouse and signal services, military and defence establishments and the sea pilots service.

 Survival of the local council restructure

 Queenscliffe is the last borough remaining in both Victoria and all of Australia and was the only LGA not to have been subject to changes to its boundaries and/or name in the Victorian local government restructure which took place between 1993 and 1995.
 Had the same restructuring principles, which had been applied to other municipalities in the state, also been applied to Queenscliffe, the Borough would have been absorbed into the new City of Greater Geelong.

 Queenscliffe's exclusion from the restructure was debated in the Victorian Parliament at the time.

 Liberal Premier Jeff Kennett, in explaining his reasons, stated:

 It was my view initially that Queenscliffe should have been included.
 When the government had a look at the KPMG report it outlined the way Queenscliffe was administered, which was in such a way that the people of Queenscliffe would not benefit by the amalgamation.
 In other words, the people of Queenscliffe have been running themselves well, and small or large communities that do well ought to be recognised.

-Labor member for Melbourne Neil Cole suggested that his reasons were, in fact, based on internal Liberal Party considerations:
+The Labor member for Melbourne, Neil Cole, suggested that his reasons were based on internal Liberal Party considerations: